juanmartinsantos/regressionfiltering/docs/README.md

 <br>

 ## <a name="Datasets"></a> 2.
 Real-world datasets
 This research considers 20 different regression datasets taken from the *UCI machine learning* and *KEEL-dataset* repositories.
+Different noise levels (ranging from x = 5% to x = 30%, by increments of 5%) are introduced into them.
+These datasets are shown in the following figure, along with the number of attributes (#at) and samples (#sa) for each one.

 <center>
 <a href="#img2"><img src="sb-datasets.png" width="600"></a>